 Bendy straws work the best for making paintbrushes.
 Cut them off and attach them to a dowel.
 Kids can bend them in all different directions before they start painting.

 Experiment with different lengths of yarn, different quantities of strands, and yarn of different varieties.
 Long pieces of yarn attached to a stick created some of my favorite effects with the paint.

 There are soooo many different varieties of ribbons out there.
 Try out some thin ribbon, mesh ribbon, curling ribbon, wired ribbon, wide, and thin ribbon.

-Here, we used the plastic lacing ribbon that used for beaded necklaces.
+Here, we used the plastic lacing ribbon that is used for beaded necklaces.
 Plus, we tried out some bubble wrap too.

 Strips of Fabric or Craft Foam

 You can experiment with strips of fleece, denim, cotton, tulle, felt, etc. Craft foam is a little bit more resistant than fabric or ribbon, but it creates some nice effects.